felgueres/vibant/README.md

 ### Project Vibant

-Blender is a ridicously powerful, awesome and open source 3D modeling software.
+[Blender](blender.org) is an awesome, open source 3D modeling software.

-Dipping my toes to build scifi renderings.
+This is me getting 3D skills and imagining the future.

+---

 Motivation: Stimulate scientific advances by imaginig the future.